 Maurice died of wounds at the age of 21 years old, on 22 May 1918.

 "Such a long way to go and die so far from home so long ago at so young an age.
 Just a boy from Lake Cargellico who took off for an adventure with his uncle" Helen Castle.

 MOLYNEAUX Thomas Francis:

-Thomas Francis was Australian native of Paddington in the state of New South Wales.
-He was born the 1st sept 1890.
+Thomas Francis was an Australian native of Paddington in the state of New South Wales.
+He was born the 1st September 1890.

 Image courtesy of Tom McDonald and work of Terry.